notwaldorf/notwaldorf.github.com/_posts/2016-04-02-emoji-emoji-emoji.markdown

-Let's talk about panda! 🐼 lives in the "astral" plane (it's officially called a [supplementary](https://en.wikipedia.org/wiki/Plane_(Unicode)#Supplementary_Multilingual_Plane) plane, but that's boring), which means its code point has more than 4 digits, and is represented by _two_ code units.
+Let's talk about panda! 🐼 lives in the "astral" plane (it's officially called a [supplementary](https://en.wikipedia.org/wiki/Plane_(Unicode)#Supplementary_Multilingual_Plane) plane, but that's boring), which means its code point has more than four digits, and is represented by _two_ code units.
 This is called a `surrogate pair`.
 As we saw above, 🐼 is made up of two surrogates, `U+D83D` and `U+DC3C`.

-## 🙋 What about emoji modifiers?
+<h2 style="border-left-color:#f19fd9;">🙋 What about emoji modifiers?</h2>

 🇨🇦 and 👍🏿 and 👨‍👨‍👧‍👧 are also
 "astral" plane emojis, only they're made out of 2+ surrogate pairs: